joverhul/GGMD_Azure/README.md

+This software is a branch from [CBIIT](https://github.com/CBIIT/GGMD.git).
+Changes were made to the code to easily run on Microsoft Azure in an Azure Machine Learning environment.

 # About this GMD

 This software is intended to act as a framework for generative molecular design research.
 Since this GMD follows the basic structure of